-- The number of people impacted by the government entity - Importance of the function discharged by the entity in the state/central government's policy - Revenue contribution by the entity to the government

-The significance of the entity is also evaluated on the basis of the strategic role and importance of the sector in the state/central government's policy.
-Schematically, the relationship may be summarised as follows:
+- The number of people impacted by the government entity - o Importance of the function discharged by the entity in the state/central government'spolicy - Revenue contribution by the entity to the government exchequer a.
+Degree of Contagion: If the failure/default of an entity is expected to create widespread cash flow issues across industries and firms (for example in case of insurance agencies and banks) or leads to a loss of public confidence that may adversely impact business environment, the expected support by the state/central government would be higher.